Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 * *ilastik* is a versatile image analysis tool designed for the batch classification, segmentation and analysis of biological images based on supervised machine learning algorithms.

 * *ilastik* has many additional functions and workflows that are not mentioned in this manual.
-For more information see www.ilastik.org

 **Installation and Usage**